micrjames/framework/README.md

 * Build the project for development or production.

 ## Setup
+Clone the project from github.
+Then move all the necessary files, excluding README.md, etc as well as other files specific to your project, to the directory containing your project.

 ## Usage
 To build the project, use the 'build' command: